hritik1003/Vaarta_chatbot/README.md

 ## Description
-Vaarta is a chatbot that responds to the user's query using the concept of natural language processing.
-In this, it responds to the human language.
-It is connected to Google Calendar for retrieving events and creating events to get reminders to the e-mail.
+Vaarta is an advanced chatbot designed to interact seamlessly with users through natural language processing (NLP).
+Utilizing sophisticated NLP techniques, Vaarta comprehends and responds to human language, providing an intuitive and engaging user experience.
+It is integrated with Google Calendar, enabling users to effortlessly retrieve information about their scheduled events and create new events directly through the chatbot.
+Additionally, Vaarta ensures users never miss important events by sending reminders directly to their email, streamlining event management and improving productivity.
+By combining the power of natural language processing with practical features like calendar integration and email reminders, Vaarta aims to be a versatile virtual assistant that simplifies task management and enhances user interaction.
 We can do the following tasks using it:
  1. Scheduling an event (e.g. Remind me to sleep at 10 pm)
  2. Deleting an event (e.g. Delete sleep at 10 pm)
  3. Getting the upcoming events (e.g Show my schedule)